zelisinho/anypoint-examples/oauth2-client-credentials-using-the-HTTP-connector/README.md

-# HTTP OAuth authorization Example
+# OAuth2 Client Credentials using the HTTP Connector Example

 Often you are faced with a requirement to handle authorization to the third party service.
 This example application illustrates how to execute it using Mule ESB.